Lemmibl/Engine/README.md

 DirectX11 / C++ videogame "Engine" made by me, Carl "Lemmi" Engström.
 Originally started out as a Bachelor's Degree project together with my friend Felix Nawrin Oxing, with the focus on procedurally generated terrain and deferred rendering.

 ***********************************
 IMPORTANT:

-If you want to download and start the project, you need to open it through the Engine.vcxproj inside the code folder!
+If you want to download the project as a zip and start it, you need to open it through the Engine.vcxproj inside the code folder!
 I don't really know why but it seems like git breaks the .sln files somehow.
 ***********************************